Nevenall/sufficient-reason/System/Magick.md

     - Mundane assets might help you in focusing your will to perform magick
     - Mystick assets, especially resonance, might help you in your feat
     - When using mundane assets as instruments you may be able to include them if they are extraordinary
-      - for example, by being of great historical significance or possessing reasonance
+      - for example, by being of great historical significance or possessing resonance
   - Complications
     - The scene, or your target, may have a complication helpful to your feat